OCA/web/web_form_banner/README.rst

 Banner presentation inside `<group>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Placing a full-width inline banner inside `<group>` is currently not supported.
-The
+Placing a full-width inline banner inside a `<group>` is only partially supported.
+Depending on the target XPath (especially when targeting a `<field/>` rendered by
-presentation of the banner and the child fields will be distorted.
+certain widgets), the banner or surrounding fields may render distorted.

 Limitations of `draft` eval context variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~